Decapitation: Saudi Arabia

 Saudi Arabia has a criminal justice system based on Shari'ah law reflecting a particular state-sanctioned interpretation of Islam.
 Crimes such as rape, murder, apostasy, and sorcery are punishable by beheading.
 It is usually carried out publicly by beheading with a sword.

 A public beheading will typically take place around 9am.
 The convicted person is walked into the square and kneels in front of the executioner.
-The executioner uses a sword to remove the condemned person's head from his or her body at the neck with a single strike.
+The executioner uses a sword to remove the condemned person's head from their body at the neck with a single strike.
 After the convicted person is pronounced dead, a police official announces the crimes committed by the beheaded alleged criminal and the process is complete.
 The official might announce the same before the actual execution.
 This is the most common method of execution in Saudi Arabia.

 According to Amnesty International, at least 79 people were executed in Saudi Arabia in 2013.
 Foreigners are not exempt, accounting for "almost half" of executions in 2013.

+In 2015 Ashraf Fayadh (born 1980), a Saudi Arabian poet, was sentenced to be beheaded, but his sentence was later reduced to eight years in prison and 800 lashes, for apostasy.